coder/docs/setup/air-gapped/index.md

    [timescale](https://hub.docker.com/r/coderenvs/timescale) (**Note**: We
    recommend you only use timescale for evaluation purposes if you don't have an external PostgreSQL database available.
-For production environments, we strong recommend that you use an external PostgreSQL database; the installation section will cover more on updating your Helm chart with your database information.)
+For production environments, we strongly recommend that you use an external PostgreSQL database; the installation section will cover more on updating your Helm values with your database information.)

    You can pull each of these images from their `coderenvs/<img-name>:<version>`